 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.20 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.50 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.70 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.4.0No constraintsExtreme constraints

-In the northeast, the Boko Haram (BH) insurgency has affected more than 14 million people, and more than eight million are in need.
-After 10 years of conflict the group continues to carry out high-profile attacks against the military and civilians in Borno, Yobe, and Adamawa states.
-An escalation of Boko Haram attacks has been observed in the last six months in Borno state.?
-Some 800,000 people in northeast Nigeria are entirely inaccessible.?
+In the northeast, the Boko Haram insurgency has affected more than 13 million people, and more than eight million are in need.?
+After more than 10 years of conflict, the group continues to carry out high-profile attacks against the military and civilians in Borno, Yobe, and Adamawa states.
+In 2019, a resurgence and escalation of the Boko Haram crisis was witnessed across northeastern Nigeria.
+About one million people in the affected area are entirely inaccessible.?

 Violence in the northeast has caused massive displacement and at the same time restricted movement: it has disrupted food supplies, hindered access to basic services, and limited agricultural activities.?Food security, nutrition, WASH and protection assistance continue to be priority needs.
 INFORM measures Nigeria's risk of humanitarian crisis and disaster to be very high, at 6.5/10.?

 Read more about the Boko Haram regional crisis in the ACAPS Humanitarian Perspectives 2019/2020 Report.

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.